PCT Blood Test: 27 Essential Facts for Better Health

 What Is Procalcitonin and Why Does It Matter?

-PCT (procalcitonin) is a blood test marker which value increases especially in the event of bacterial infection.
-Normally, when a person has a bacterial infection, the patient’s tissue begins to produce procalcitonin, which is often easily detected by a PCT lab test.
+PCT (procalcitonin) is a blood test marker whose value increases especially in the event of bacterial infection.
+When a person has a bacterial infection, tissue begins to produce procalcitonin, which is often detectable by a PCT lab test.

 Procalcitonin is a useful marker of infection.
-Both in my medical work and in large systematic analyses for sepsis in critically ill patients found that, across 30 studies and more than 3,000 ICU patients, procalcitonin levels were consistently higher in patients with sepsis than in those with non-infectious systemic inflammatory response syndrome (SIRS).
-[The Lancet Infectious Diseases]
+Both in my medical work and in large systematic analyses for sepsis in critically ill patients, PCT levels were consistently higher in patients with sepsis than in those with non-infectious systemic inflammatory response syndrome (SIRS).
+A systematic review and meta-analysis covering 30 studies and more than 3,000 ICU patients found procalcitonin to be a helpful early biomarker for sepsis, though results must always be interpreted in the context of medical history, physical examination, and microbiological findings [1].

 What Is the PCT Blood Test Used For?